SrdjanMilic/google-translate/README.md

 Simple electron desktop app that just render official Google translate page.

 I made this app for practice and I think maybe someone else can find it useful as well.

-Could be upgraded in the future.
+Should be upgraded in the future.

-There is distributable build and installer file.
+In the [release](https://github.com/SrdjanMilic/STorrent/releases) section, there is distributable builds for linux/windows, and installer file for windows.
-In the windows branch you can find the same for windows users

 To start the application from source run:
 1. npm update